OpenSeizureDetector/OpenSeizureDetector/_posts/2014-01-13-Digital_Video_Monitors.md

 <a href="{{site.baseurl}}/resources/img/bentv_screenshot_ok.jpg"><img class="img_med" style="float:right;width:300px;" src="{{site.baseurl}}/resources/img/bentv_screenshot_ok.jpg"></a>

-I discovered that if I scale the omxplayer screen a bit, I can free up a bit of screen to use for somethign else.
-In this case I wrote a simple python script that uses the pygame library to write to the spare bit of screen.
-This displays a clock so I can tell it is still working, and talks to the seizure detector program that is running on a more powerful computer via a web interface.
+I discovered that if I scale the omxplayer screen a bit, I can free up a bit of screen to use for something else.
+In this case I wrote a simple
+python script that uses the pygame library to write to the spare bit of screen.
+The python script talks to the seizure detector program that is running on a more powerful computer via a web interface and displays the seizure detector results.
+The colour of the screen background is changed to signify 'OK', 'Warning' or 'Alarm' states from the seizure detector.
+When the seizure detector is reliable enough it will produce an audible alarm too.

 I also connected a small microswitch to the Raspberry Pi's which is also monitored by the program.
 Each time the switch is pressed, the ip camera is